Jewellery Terms Defined

 This setting also allows for light to pass through the stone and make it shine.

 Bezel: a more contemporary choice, a bezel setting is when the metal/gold is fused as a rim around the stone to hold it in place.
 This setting can enhance the stone’s look and make it appear larger.

 Other settings include but are not limited to:

 This is the part of the ring that is worn around the entire finger.
 The band can come in various shapes as well which can affect the look and comfort of a ring.

 Larger bands tend to be a bit bulkier, whereas finer bands are more delicate and can enhance the appearance of the stone.

 An important note, particularly when choosing a band and how it will fit and look, make sure you are keeping in mind finger size.

-Now that you have a better understanding of what makes up an engagement ring, it’s time to spend some time perusing for the perfect ring for your love!
+Now that you have a better understanding of what makes up an engagement ring, it’s time to spend some time perusing for the perfect, forever ring for your lover!